jon-jacky/home/commonplace.md

 Begun November 2016.
 Successor to <http://jon-jacky.github.io/home/links.html>, Spring 2001 -- July 2017

+ 9 Jan 2019

+- *Clear and Simple as the Truth: Writing Classical Prose* by Francis-Noel Thomas and Mark Turner, pages 3 - 5 (no link): "The teaching of writing in America is almost entirely controlled by the view that teaching writing is teaching verbal skills ...
+Our answer is that writing is an intellectual activity, not a bundle of skills. ... any attempt to teach writing by teaching writing skills detached from underlying conceptual issues is doomed.

+   But it is possible to learn to write by learning a style of writing.
+We think conceptual stands are the basis of writing since they define styles. ... verbal artifacts -- like plumage -- help identify a style.
+Nevertheless, in general, a style cannot be defined, analyzed, or learned as a matter of verbal choices.

+   Writing is defined conceptually and leads to skills. ...
+But in no case is the activity constituted by the skills.
+Great painters are often less skillful than mediocre painters; it is their concept of painting, not their skills, that defines their activity ...
+   Intellectual activities generate skills, but skills do not generate intellectual activies.
+The relationship is not symmetric.

+   A style is defined by its conceptual stand on truth, presentation, writer, reader, thought, language, and their relationships.
+   Classic style ... adopts the stance that its purpose is presentation; its motive, disinterested truth.
+Successful presentation consists of aligning language with truth, and the test of this alignment is clarity and simplicity.
+The idea that presentation is successful when language is aligned with truth implies that truth can be known; truth needs no argument but only accurate presentation; the reader is competent to recognize truth;
+   the symmetry between writer and reader allows the presentation to follow the model of conversation; a natural language is sufficient to express truth; and the writer knows the truth before he puts it into language.

+   ...
+Once adapted, the classic stand offers a general style of presentation suitable to any subject whatever. ...
+The style does not limit the writer's subject matter or efface his individuality, but the writer's individuality will be expressed principally by his knowledge of his subject.

+   ...
+We coach our readers in the conceptual stand that might turn them into classical writers, and contrast the classic stand with some others: reflexive, practical, plain, contemplative, romantic, prophetic, oratorical."

  4 Jan 2019

 - <https://news.ycombinator.com/item?id=14852625> - comments on the book *Thinking Forth* -